Six Signs It Might Be Time to Switch 529 Plans

 Families who originally purchased a 529 plan through a financial advisor can switch to a lower-cost direct-sold 529 plan.
 Financial advisors who sell 529 plans are compensated based on the 529 plan’s fee structure.
 In some cases, upfront sales charges can be as high as 5.75% of assets.

 Some parents feel comfortable working with a financial advisor when selecting a 529 plan and allocating investments.
 However, many direct-sold plans offer age-based investment portfolios that automatically adjust based on the beneficiary’s age or enrollment date.
-Age-based 529 plan portfolios typically start out in aggressive investments such as stocks and move toward more conservative fixed income investments over time.
+Age-based 529 plan portfolios typically start in aggressive investments such as stocks and move toward more conservative fixed income investments over time.

 5. Your 529 plan has high fees